progenetix/progenetix-web/docs/classifications-and-ontologies.md

-# Classifications, Ontologies and Concepts
+# Classifications, Ontologies and Standards

 The Progenetix resource utilizes standardized diagnostic coding systems, with a move towards hierarchical ontologies.
 As part of the coding process we have